Prometheus-X-association/edge-computing/kubernetes/test/README.md

 $ make run3
 $ make test3
 ```
-To initiate a Nginx-based ingress controller and set up a default ingress rule, use the following variants:
+To initiate a Nginx-based ingress controller and set up a default ingress rule(`/ptx-edge/v1/`), use the following variants:
 ```bash
 $ make run3-ingress
 $ make test3-ingress